Actindo-AG/Documentation/EDI/Integration/01_ManageConnections.md

     > [Info] Depending on the selected driver, the fields in the *Credentials* section differ.

 4. Enter the required data in the *Credentials* section fields.
-Use the information you received from the message receiver to fill the credentials.
+Use the information you received from the business partner to fill the credentials.

 5. Click the [SAVE] button.
     The connection will be established.
 The *Checking credentials...* notice is displayed.
 After a few seconds, the *Sync triggered successfully* window is displayed.